grantj-re3/FlindersEZproxy-StanzaStore/ExampleScenario.md

 In our example, each stanza file starts with a DbVar0 directive which gives the generic stanza name/label.
 The label is typically free of specific information about stanza version or date (which is more likely to appear in the EZproxy stanza Title directive).
 The label typically consists of a limited range of characters suitable for filenames (eg. upper and lower case alphabetic characters, numbers, dot, space, hyphen, underscore; probably ampersand, colon round brackets and several other characters are also acceptable).

-It is strongly recommended that the name of the stanza file is identical to the label which follows the DbVar0 directive (plus the addition of the file extension ".stz").
+It is strongly recommended that the name of the individual stanza file is identical to the label which follows the DbVar0 directive (plus the addition of the file extension ".stz").
 For example, for the fictitious vendor "Future Fizicks" you would have filename "Future Fizicks.stz" and DbVar0 line "DbVar0 Future Fizicks".

+Please note that the ezp_merge_into_group_stanzas.sh program sorts individual stanza files by filename.
+Hence if you change the stanza file filename (eg. from "BookList.stz" to "The BookList.stz") you will change the stanza position within the aggregated file.
+This can potentially affect how position dependent EZproxy directives (such as "Option X-Forwarded-For") interact with your stanza.

 It is also likely that the EZproxy Title directive is the same or similar.
 Eg.